Top 10 project management books

-However, the best-seller and most mentioned book was the Guide to the Project Management Body of Knowledge (PMBoK), definitely a necessity but not the most entertaining choice!
+The most mentioned book was the Guide to the Project Management Body of Knowledge (PMBoK), now in its 6th edition. definitely a necessity but not the most entertaining choice!

 Here we have selected the top-10 project management books from delving into discussions and scouring reviews, everything from heavy reference text books to soft-skills and fictional stories.